Pekorishia/Tic-Tac-Toe/Ultimate Tic-Tac-Toe/readme.txt

-/* Software desenvolvido no QtCreator
+/* Software developed by JoÃ£o Santana and Patricia Cruz, using the QtCreator
-Tivemos problemas com as bibliotecas, para executar o algoritmo é necessário possuir o QtCreator instalado

-https://www.qt.io/download-open-source/
-Clique em Download

-No linux, dê os comandos:
+Download the QTCreator in the following link: https://www.qt.io/download-open-source/

+In Linux, type the following commands:
 $ chmod +x "download_file"
 $ ./"downloaded_file"

-No windows, apenas execute.
+In Windows, just execute.

-Selecione o software versão 5.5
+Select software version 5.5 or higher.

-Abra o projeto selecionando o arquivo .pro da pasta.

-Clique no ícone "Projects" à esquerda, desmarque a opção "Shadow Build".

-Execute.
+Open the project by selecting the .pro file from the folder.
 */